The staff of a N.J. bar was covid quarantined. So a barber came to sling beers and keep the bar open.

 “I tried being a waiter for one day and went right back to delivery,” he said.
 “Keeping track of tables is a lot of work.”

-At Wurstbar, though, he found a good rhythm.
+At Würstbar, though, he found a good rhythm.

 “The best part was talking to the customers — I really enjoyed that,” he said.
 “Maybe that’s because I make a living talking to people while I cut their hair.”

-Fersa said he could relate to Kahn’s dilemma because at the beginning of the coronavirus pandemic, he had to close all of his barbershops for more than three months.
+Fersa said he could relate to Kahn’s dilemma, because at the beginning of the coronavirus pandemic, he had to close all of his barbershops for more than three months.

 “Fortunately, I was able to use my savings to get through, but it was still a difficult time,” he said.
 “I was behind on my bills for a while.”

-Wurstbar reopened on Thursday with the regular staff.
+Würstbar reopened on Thursday with the regular staff.
 (All have tested negative except for the initial employee who was positive and is now in isolation.)
 Kahn said he’ll never forget Fersa’s kindness.

 “What a great neighbor,” he said.
 “Andre’s an asset to the neighborhood, and he’s welcome to wait tables any time.”

-After a productive six hours at Wurstbar, Fersa said he went home exhausted but happy that he was able to pitch in.
+After a productive six hours at Würstbar, Fersa said he went home exhausted but happy that he was able to pitch in.
 He and Mercurio wouldn’t accept payment for their time, and they donated about $300 in tips to Khan’s staff.

 “It was a great time, but I think I’ll stick with barbering,” he said.
 “And Aaron and I have both agreed that it’s probably not a good idea for him to come here and cut hair.”